Iximiel/cudaOnPlumed/ImplementationPair.md

 ## Implement the pair coordination

+See the main [coordination implementation](Implementation.md), the code there is uses as a starting point for this  variant.

 This should be the easiest implementation:
 If each kernel will run only on a couple it could be written like this: